6 Min Read

 How Midlife Crisis Leads To Divorce

-So, it's typical to have men talk about divorce, say they want a divorce, but never follow through with it.
-Saying they want to end the relationship keeps their partner at a distance, it gives them power and control, but more than anything it just comes out of the confused state they're in about what they should change to feel happier.
+Because saying they want to end the relationship keeps their partner at a distance, however, and gives them power and control.
+But more than anything it just comes out of the confused state they're in as they try to determine what they should change so they'll feel happier.

 He just wants to do his own thing, that really is the only other reason he can give me.
 4 months after moving out, he has decided he wants to divorce.
 He pops round occasionally to see our son and on leaving gives me a hug and kiss on cheek!
 The divorce is now going through.
 I am still in utter shock and cannot believe my once adoring loving kind appreciative husband has turned into this selfish person.
 I honestly do not recognize him anymore.
 Both of our children think he has been abducted and replaced with an alien.
 He has joined the gym, bought a fast car, started drinking again, something that he did give up as it always caused arguments, he has changed his style of dress and booked himself a holiday and flew off into the sunset.
 I am just trying to understand what has happened to my husband, my marriage etc. Nothing makes sense anymore." -Tiffany